christiandi0r/ECE-4305-Adv-Verilog/README.md

 ## Goal

-The goal of this repository is to document my progression in **digital design, SystemVerilog, FPGA development, and hardware verification** throughout ECE 4305/L.
+The goal of this repository is to document progression in **digital design, SystemVerilog, FPGA development, and hardware verification** throughout ECE 4305/L.